joneshf/joneshf.github.io/_posts/2015-12-31-Comonads-Monoids-and-Trees.md

 Now we can use this in our implementation.

-Remember the implementation of `extend`,
-It takes the entire tree and passes it to the given function.
+Remember the implementation of `extend`, it takes the entire tree and passes it to the given function.
 The given function takes this tree and returns a single value.
 This is exactly what `reduce` does.
 So we can pass our `changed` function to `extend` and it will annotate the tree with its own changes.